 Mentoring programme

 Medical students on an 8 week clinical O&G placement at Princess Anne Hospital were assigned to a mentor who is a doctor ranging from Foundation Year 1 (FY1) to Specialty Training registrar 7 (ST7) level (Figure 1).
 All junior doctors (FY1 to ST7 level) on their O&G placement had the opportunity to volunteer to be a mentor.
 Mentors were not required to have received any formal training or have had previous mentoring experience, but they were given and expected to familiarise themselves with an 8 page booklet titled ‘The O&G Undergraduate Mentoring Programme’ (Appendix 1).
-Within this, there is some background on mentorship and the O&G mentoring programme, student’s views of the programme, roles of the mentor and mentee and a mentoring agreement which both parties need to sign.
+Within this, there is some background on mentorship and the O&G mentoring programme, student’s views of the programme, roles of the mentor and mentee, and a mentoring agreement which both parties need to sign.
 The mentoring programme has been developed in line with the GMC guidance, to assist medical students in preparing for future practice as a doctor 15.
 The mentors were supported in their role by the O&G module lead throughout the mentoring process.
 The mentee and mentor were expected to meet within the first week of their placement.
 Within the initial meeting, they would discuss what the mentee wanted to achieve out of the placement and how the mentor could support them, how often and when they would like to meet, and their preferred method of communication.
 They were expected to communicate on a regular basis and mentees were expected to have a point of contact for their mentor, either email, phone or text messaging.
 Although the frequency of contact was not strict, it was preferred that face-to-face contact was made at least once per week.
 It was also expected that students shadow their mentor during ‘on -call’ sessions.
-If there were problems with contacting their mentor, students were expected to contact the Education Lead for O&G. If that mentor was not available, arrangements were be made for another mentor to be assigned.
+If there were problems with contacting their mentor, students were expected to contact the O&G module lead.
+If that mentor was not available, arrangements were be made for another mentor to be assigned.

 Participant recruitment and screening